 The Asset and Liability Committee is responsible for the effective management of the assets and liabilities of the Bank, which includes overseeing the Bank's operations relating to interest rate risk, liquidity risk, market risk and capital management.
-The members are appointed by the Chief Executive who chairs the meetings, and standing members comprise the Chief Executive, Deputy Chief Financial Officer, Chief Risk Officer, Chief Business Officer, Head of Product, Head of Balance Sheet and Capital Management and Corporate Controller.
+The members are appointed by the Chief Executive who chairs the meetings, and standing members comprise the Chief Executive, Deputy Chief Financial Officer, Chief Risk Officer, Head of Loan, Head of Deposit and Payment, Head of Balance Sheet and Capital Management and Corporate Controller.
+Meetings are chaired by the Deputy Chief Financial Officer, or in his/her absence, the Chief Executive or his/her delegate.